bacula-web/bacula-web/includes/external/phplot/README.txt

   Tick interval calculations should try for intervals of 1, 2, or 5 times a power of 10.

 PHP Issues:

   PHP has many build-time and configuration options, and these can affect the operation of PHPlot (as well as any other application or library).
 Here are some known issues:

   + Slackware Linux includes a version of PHP built with --enable-gd-jis-conv (JIS-mapped Japanese font support).
 This prevents the usual UTF-8 encoding of characters from working in TrueType Font (TTF) text strings.

   + The Ubuntu Linux PHP GD package (php5-gd) was built to use the external shared GD library, not the one bundled with PHP.
 This can result in small differences in images, and some unsupported features (such as advanced truecolor image operations).
 Also, although this Ubuntu GD library was built with fontconfig support, PHP does not use it, so you still need to specify TrueType fonts with their actual file names.

   + Some PHP installations may have a memory limit set too low to support large images, especially truecolor images.

+  + PHP-5.3.2 and PHP-5.2.13 have a bug in rendering TrueType fonts (TTF).
+Avoid using these versions if you use TTF text in PHPlot.

 If you think you found a problem with PHPlot, or want to ask questions or